BIGJRA/BIGJRA.github.io/rejuv.md

 foes in a Double Battle \| Increased critical hit ratio.
 If the target's side of the field already has Sticky Web, sets a layer of Spikes.

-Ho boy, this is a tough battle if you’re not prepared.
-Crawli’s team plays in doubles and basically has everything stacked for it - a field that boosts almost all his Bug moves and gives Slash a grass typing, rain that nullifies fire types entirely, and a well-structured team built around speed control.
+Ho boy, this is a tough battle if you're not prepared.
+Crawli's team plays in doubles and basically has everything stacked for it - a field that boosts almost all his Bug moves and gives Slash a grass typing, rain that nullifies fire types entirely, and a well-structured team built around speed control.
 Ariados will be +1 attack and immune to damage for its first turn, but you can do the same with a Telluric Seed.
-After Galvantula dies, he doesn’t really have anything that is inherently speedy - so if you can find a way to get rid of or ignore the sticky web, you’ll be able to wear him down.
+After Galvantula dies, he doesn't really have anything that is inherently speedy - so if you can find a way to get rid of or ignore the sticky web, you'll be able to wear him down.
 Rock Slide is great here - everything bar Escavalier will go down to it handily.

 You can also take advantage of the rain!
 Swift Swim will help you negate